 Notes

 NOTE: Substitute ¾ cup potato starch for the AP flour or ¾ cup Bob's Red Mill 1-to-1 gluten-free flour.
-If you use the 1-to-1 gluten-free flour, stir in ½ cup first, let it sit, then add the remaining ¼ cup.
+If you use the 1-to-1 gluten-free flour, stir in ½ cup first, let it sit for 5 minutes, then add the remaining ¼ cup.

 - Prep Time: 15 minutes